tensorthoughts/allidb/README.md

-# AlliDB: A Comprehensive Overview
+# AlliDB: A distributed vector and graph database built natively for RAG

 ## Introduction